Ab Initio Construction of Poincar\'e and AdS Particle: Worldline Actions

 \section{Worldline Actions}

-In Section \ref{sec:review}, we discussed the formulation of manifestly covariant worldline actions of relativistic particles in either $ISO(1,d-1)$ or $SO(2,d-1)$ isometry group.
+In Section \ref{sec:review}, we discussed the formulation of manifestly covariant worldline actions for relativistic particles in either $ISO(1,d-1)$ or $SO(2,d-1)$.
 In this section, we construct the worldline action for Poincar\'e and AdS spinning particles based on the representative vectors discussed in the previous section.